iamsrp/dexter/README.md

 ## Notes and Musings

 This is an attempt to create a home assistant, akin to Google Home, Siri or Alexa, but without reliance on connecting to a proprietary cloud service to do the heavy lifting.
-It was originally designed to work on a Raspberry Pi running the standard Raspberry Pi OS, but also works on x86- 64 Ubuntu (as of 20.04.1).
+It was originally designed to work on a Raspberry Pi running the standard Raspberry Pi OS (both 32bit and 64bit versions), but also works on x86-64 Ubuntu.
 I've not tried it on Ubuntu on a Pi.

 Right now, a bunch of basic services are there like setting timers, asking about things and playing music.
 That's pretty much most people tend to use their home assistant for anyhow it seems.